-Land Use and Transportation

-Question Information and Justification

-Will the full extent of the project boundaries remain within the existing right-of-way or easements?
-If no, please describe any right-of-way acquisitions or additional easements needed and provide a map of these areas as an attachment.
+Land Use and Transportation Question Information and Justification Will the full extent of the project boundaries remain within the existing right-of-way or easements?
+If no, please describe any right-of-way acquisitions or additional easements needed.
 Yes, all work on mains would take place within the existing ROW.
 Will the project result in detours, transportation restrictions, or other impacts to normal traffic flow or to existing transportation facilities during construction?
 How long are construction activities estimated to last?
-Yes.
-The construction activities for the PVC Replacement Project Phase 1 of the Gas District are estimated to last approximately 24 to 36 months.
+No. The construction activities for the pipeline replacement project of the City of Walker are estimated to last approximately 12 to 18 months.

 Will there be any permanent change to existing transportation facilities?
-If so, what are the changes, and how would changes affect the public?
-No, permanent changes to transportation facilities would occur.
-Will the project interrupt or impede emergency response services from fire, police, ambulance or any other emergency or safety response providers?
+If so, what are the changes, and how would the changes affect the public?
+No. Will the project interrupt or impede emergency response services from fire, police, ambulance or any other emergency or safety response providers?
 If so, describe any coordination that will occur with emergency response providers?
-How long will service interruptions last, if applicable.
-No, the project would not interrupt or impede emergency response services.
+How long will service interruptions last, if applicable?
+No, the project would not result in any permanent changes to transportation facilities.
 Is there any other information relevant to the project area or the proposed work as it pertains to Land Use and Transportation?
-No.